Couples Therapy, what to expect

 Couples come expecting to fix a problem and the partner will do most of the change, however, it is about understanding the part the individual plays in being part of the partnership they want.
 The main aim is to increase knowledge about yourself, your partner and the patterns of interaction between you and how to break ineffective patterns to create new ones.

-I work by having a short initial chat to understand what is causing you both distress.
-I then have a 50- minute joint session followed by an individual 50-minute session with each partner to allow me to make sure you are heard and I can assess and then share how treatment will progress.
+I work by having a short initial call to understand what is causing you both distress.
+We then have a 50 minute joint session followed by an individual 50 minute session with each partner to allow me to make sure you are heard and I can assess and then share how treatment will progress.

-I usually recommend a minimum 6-12 sessions, sometimes this can be longer.
+I usually recommend 6-12 sessions after the assessment.
+This can be longer.
 Please feel free to ask for more information on what to expect from couples therapy.
 Sessions are 80 minutes each.

 My office and therapy room, where we meet or zoom, it is air conditioned, quiet and private.

-Intensives couples therapy, an alternative option.
-When weekly sessions are not enough.
+Intensive couples therapy, an alternative option when weekly sessions are not enough.

 Intensive couples therapy is a focused, time-concentrated therapeutic approach designed to help couples address significant relationship issues in a shorter span of time than traditional weekly therapy.
 This method involves extended sessions- lasting several hours each day.